 10.1.
 Lemma.
-Let V be an inner product space and $f: V \to V$ an endomorphism.
+Let V be a finite-dimensional inner product space and let $f: V \to V$ be an endomorphism.
 If f is orthodiagonalizable, then f is normal.

 PROOF.
-If f is orthodiagonalizable, then there is an orthonormal basis $e_1, \ldots, e_n$ of V such that f is represented by a diagonal matrix D with respect to this basis.
-Now D is normal, hence so is f, by Cor.
-9.24.
+If f is orthodiagonalizable, then there exists an orthonormal basis (e_1, \ldots, e_n) of V such that f is represented by a diagonal matrix D with respect to this basis.
+Now D is normal, hence so is f, by Corollary 9.25.